Join for FREE

 [edit] Breeding

-The female builds the cup shaped nest, in a conifer tree, from moss, grass and hair, lined with feathers and wool, decorated with bark and lichen.
-The clutch consists of 4-9 eggs which are smooth, glossy, greenish to brownish with dark brown markings.
-Incubation (by the female) takes 11-12 days.
-The young are fed by both parents and fledge after 11-13 days.
+Monogamous.
+The female builds the cup shaped nest, in the fork of a birch (sometimes a spruce) tree, from moss, grass, bark, lichen and hair, lining it with feathers and wool.
+The clutch generally consists of around 5-7 eggs which are shiny, greenish through to brownish with dark brown markings which are incubated by the female for 11-12 days.
+The young are fed by both adults and fledge after 11-13 days.
+There may be a second brood in Siberia and Russia.

 [edit] Diet